khareemah/insure-landing-page/README.md

 A frontendmentor challenge.
-A responsive landing page that page built with HTML, CSS and JS.
+A responsive landing page that was built with HTML, CSS and JS.
 Check Live preview [here](https://insure-page.netlify.app/)